yejzh/yejzh.github.io/blog.md

 permalink: /blog/
 ---

-I blog sporadically on how life, both individual and collective, can and should be meaningfully lived.
-Perhaps even our best efforts cannot defeat skepticism and pessimism, but it is still reasonable to have a hope, a reasonable hope.
-It is after this hope that philosophy finds its foothold and meaning, at least for me.

 Posts are arranged into <a href="/categories">categories</a> and include {% assign sorted_cats = site.categories | sort  %}{% for category in sorted_cats %}{% if forloop.last == true %}and {% endif %}<a href="/categories/#{{category[0]}}" style="font-weight:normal;"> {{category[0] | camelcase }}</a> ({{ category[1].size  }}){% if forloop.last == false %}, {% endif %}{% endfor %}.